Aws-Nassar/Youtube_Downloader/Console Based/README.md

 # YouTube Downloader 🎥

-A Python-based YouTube video and playlist downloader that allows you to download videos in the highest available quality.
-Supports single videos, entire playlists, or specific playlist selections.
+A Python-based YouTube video and playlist downloader that retrieves videos in the highest available quality.
+Download single videos, entire playlists, or specific videos from playlists with ease.

 ## Features ✨

-- **Single Video Download**: Automatically downloads the highest quality available.
+- **Single Video Download**: Automatically selects and downloads the highest quality available
-- **Playlist Support**: Download entire playlists or select specific videos using flexible syntax.
+- **Playlist Support**: Download entire playlists or select specific videos using flexible syntax
-- **Real-Time Progress**: Displays download speed, progress bar, and ETA.
+- **Real-Time Progress**: Displays download speed, progress bar, and ETA
-- **Cross-Platform**: Works on Windows, macOS, and Linux.
+- **Cross-Platform**: Works seamlessly on Windows, macOS, and Linux

 ## Requirements 📋

 - Python 3.6+
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)
 - FFmpeg (optional but recommended for format merging)